-This Committee is comprised of members of the Dean of Student Office, Housing and Residence Life, University Counseling, and OCUPD to address issues surrounding the use and misuse of alcohol and other drugs by students.
+This Committee is comprised of members of Housing and Residence Life, University Counseling, and OCUPD to address issues surrounding the use and misuse of alcohol by students.
 The committee holds social and educational events each semester in an attempt to raise students' awareness of the consequences and dangers of alcohol consumption.